 - Sunglasses – As long as we are talking sun care, do not forget your sunglasses!
 If you require reading glasses, and like to read in the sun, then “readers” are now available in sunglasses.
 You might consider bringing one pair of regular sunglasses for touring and driving, and another pair for up close reading by the pool.
 Make sure they are good quality UV protection types.

 - Don’t forget the aloe!
-If you are able to, bring a small container of Aloe Vera, or an after sun cream containing it.
+If you are able to, as part of your travel skin care routine, bring a small container of Aloe Vera, or an after sun cream containing it.
 If you cannot find it before your trip, keep your eyes open for one when you arrive at your destination.
 Aloe is one of the best treatments for too much sun, and no matter how good we are with sunscreen; this is a great moisturizer for after sun time.
 Another great tip is to bring lavender essential oil.
 Lavender is the perfect solution for skin burns or bug bites.
 Use the fractionated coconut oil (above) and blend 6 drops of it with one drop of lavender, and rub into insect bites or sunburn to ease the discomfort.
 Lavender is also great oil for aromatherapy, and can help with allergic reactions, just by breathing it; it is a natural antihistamine.

 Whatever your travel plans are this summer, we hope that you take the time to travel light and smart.
 Taking the bare minimum, and items like the coconut oil which serve many uses, will make your packing a breeze!
 Don’t forget to toss in a couple of your favorite protein bars or nuts, so that you are prepared for snacking on the road, or if you are stuck on an airplane without food!